More about The BMW X2

 What's my Towing Capacity?

 The BMW X2 has an average towing capacity of around 1700KG to 2000KG; this capacity allows the driver to tow anything from a trailer to a medium-sized caravan.
-To find an accurate towing capacity for your BMW X2, please refer to the vehicle's VIN plate; this is located under the bonnet or on the passenger side door sill.
+The best way to receive an accurate towing capacity for your vehicle is by checking your vin plate.
+This is usually located under the bonnet or on the passenger door sill.
+Our sales team will be happy to help if you need any further assistance.

 Which Towbar is best for my BMW X2?